-Each developer within Virtualware was required to attend a training course, and therefore every developer had a single day allocated to the application security program.
+Additional personnel within VirtualWare was required to attend a training course, and therefore several roles had time allocated to training on application security.

-Due to the lack of knowledge within Virtualware, external resources were used to assist with the creation of content, and create/deliver the training program to the developers.
+Due to the lack of knowledge within Virtual Ware, external resources were used to assist with the creation of content, and create/deliver the training program to the developers.